Meal Plan Terms and Conditions

 Changes to a meal plan selection must be reflected on the billing statement.
 Main campus residents failing to select a meal plan prior to the first day of classes will be assigned a 14 + $250 Meal Plan.
 Residents, living in Longwood managed apartments, failing to select a meal plan prior to the first day of classes will be assigned a Block 80 + 300 Meal Plan.
 Meals not eaten shall not be saved from one week to the next with the exception of the Block Meal Plan.
 Meal cards are not transferable and a replacement fee will be charged for lost meal cards.

 Meal Plan FAQ

 A magnetic strip on the back of your student ID card works with our computer system to identify you as a dining plan member.
 By combining a "Semester Meal Allowance" with "Bonus Points" and/or "Lancer CA$H," you can customize a plan that’s right for you.
 Meals can be used at our Residential Dining Facility in Dorrill Hall.
 Bonus Dollars are accepted at all dining locations on campus and Lancer CA$H can be used on and off campus.

 Longwood University and Dining Services want to allow the Longwood students the opportunity to fully experience campus life and to stay connected to the campus community.
 The on-campus dining locations help to build community through socialization.

 If you live in Longwood Managed Apartments (the Landings, the Village, or Lancer Park), you must sign up for a plan, however you have the flexibility to choose any plan that meets your needs.

-For commuting students (not living in Longwood managed residences), we have designed our 5 Meal Plan or Block 150 Plan.
+For commuting students (not living in Longwood managed residences) we have designed our Block 80 Plan.
 You are not required to purchase a meal plan, however we strongly encourage you to save money and experience campus life with a meal plan.